JoaoFilipeSoaresC/ECUStudyDay2G2/README.md

 3. Package 'helloworld' in .deb with dependency to CMake >= 3.14 package

-   - To install the program: sudo dpkg –i helloworld.deb
+   - To install the program: sudo dpkg –i helloworld-package.deb
    - To run the program: helloworld
-   - To uninstall the program: sudo dpkg –r helloworld.deb
+   - To uninstall the program: sudo dpkg –r helloworld-package.deb